Read this information in German.

 Please confirm all of your oral instructions in writing.
 We do not accept liability for any misunderstanding or misinterpretation of oral instructions.

 You agree that any decision as to whether a risk is acceptable to you is a matter solely for you.

 In rare cases, our e-mail filtering software may eliminate legitimate email from clients unnoticed.
 Therefore, if your email contains important instructions, please make sure that we acknowledge receipt of those instructions.

 Please notify us promptly of any change of personnel or name or address or of any change in ownership of rights.
 Official registration of such changes is often desirable.
 We will address correspondence to the last address notified to us and this will fulfil any duty that we may have to communicate with you.

-We will endeavour at all times to comply with the IPReg Code of Conduct in respect of potential conflicts of interest.
+We will endeavour at all times to comply with the IPReg Core Regulatory Framework in respect of potential conflicts of interest.
 We will inform you promptly if we become aware of a conflict.

 When taking on a new client we perform a check to identify potential conflicts of interest that may prevent us from acting for the client.

 We do not normally consider a conflict to arise because two clients operate in the same general field of business or technology, although we recognise that this may be a relevant factor in assessing a potential conflict and our disclosure and confidentiality obligations.
 When checking for conflict we will normally focus on the subject matter of the cases concerned.

 For an existing client we may, at our discretion, also perform a conflict check when taking on a new case.
 If, when sending a new case, you wish us to confirm that we do not have a conflict for the subject matter of the case please clearly indicate this in writing.